DiegoSousa/MySimpleCRM/README.md

 <h1>Configuring the project:

+1 - Right-click in:

-1 - Still in Properties go on the "Source" -> Add Folder -> threadControl_0.3_src -> check the option srcAspectsTC and srcTC.
+	MessengerConcurrent -> properties -> "Source" -> Add Folder -> threadControl_<version>_src ->
+	check the option srcAspectsTC and srcTC.

+2 - Right-click in:

-2 - Go Again in MessengerConcurrent -> Configure -> Convert to AspectJ Project.
+	MessengerConcurrent -> Configure -> Convert to AspectJ Project.

 <h1>Configuring the Database: